EvidentSolutions/elasticsearch-analysis-raudikko/README.md

 ## Compatibility with elasticsearch-analysis-voikko

-This plugin supercedes [elasticsearch-analysis-voikko](https://github.com/EvidentSolutions/elasticsearch-analysis-voikko) and is fully compatible with it (it provides a filter named `voikko` as a compatibility measure).
+This plugin supersedes [elasticsearch-analysis-voikko](https://github.com/EvidentSolutions/elasticsearch-analysis-voikko) and is fully compatible with it (it provides a filter named `voikko` as a compatibility measure).
 Therefore, you can remove the old plugin from your Elasticsearch installation and replace it with this plugin without having to reindex anything.
 Just make sure to uninstall the old plugin `bin/elasticsearch-plugin remove elasticsearch-analysis-voikko` when installing